Safe-DS/DSL/docs/DSL/tutorial/stub-language/annotations.md

 ## Built-in Annotations

-The package `simpleml.lang` contains several annotations that are processed by Simple-ML.
-Refer to the [API documentation][simpleml-lang] for more details.
+The package `safeds.lang` contains several annotations that are processed by Safe-DS.
+Refer to the [API documentation][safeds-lang] for more details.
 Particularly important are the annotations

-* [`Target`][simpleml-lang-target], which can restrict the possible targets of an annotation, and
+* [`Target`][safeds-lang-target], which can restrict the possible targets of an annotation, and
-* [`Repeatable`][simpleml-lang-repeatable], which allows an annotation to be called multiple times on the same declaration.
+* [`Repeatable`][safeds-lang-repeatable], which allows an annotation to be called multiple times on the same declaration.

 [parameters]: ../common/parameters.md
 [types]: ../common/types.md